 IUI is often used for couples who have been trying to conceive without success and who have been diagnosed with infertility issues such as low sperm count, poor sperm motility, or cervical mucus problems.
 It may also be used for couples where the male partner has a low sperm count or the female partner has a condition such as endometriosis or cervical stenosis that makes it difficult for sperm to reach the uterus.

 The IUI procedure itself is relatively simple and non-invasive.
-The sperm are collected and prepared in the laboratory, and then a specially trained healthcare provider inserts a thin, flexible catheter through the cervix and into the uterus.
+The sperm is collected and prepared in the laboratory, and then a specially trained healthcare provider inserts a thin, flexible catheter through the cervix and into the uterus.
 The prepared sperm are then slowly released into the uterus.

 IUI can be performed with or without fertility medications, such as clomiphene citrate (Clomid) or gonadotropins, to stimulate ovulation.
 The use of fertility medications can increase the chances of a successful IUI, but it can also increase the risk of side effects and multiple pregnancies.